g-leech/argmin-gravitas/metrics.md

 	<h3>Leech on book durability</h3>
 	<div>I approximate a book's value by guessing how often I'll reread it.
 This rewards dense books, sure, but also ones with broad and complex messages, durability, appeal to people of different ages, and also just the pleasure and beauty of them.
-I think most books are not worth the time and a small number (< 8% in <a href="{{MyReading}}">a highly selected sample</a> are worth more than one reading.
+I think most books are not worth the time and a small number (< 8% in <a href="{{MyReading}}">a highly selected sample</a>) are worth more than one reading.<br>

 	<ul><li>1/5: Not worth one reading.</li>
 	<li>2/5: One read maybe, if you're into the topic.</li>